-If you enjoy Mathematics and feel confident with the work you have met so far at GCSE, then you should seriously consider Mathematics or Further Mathematics AS or A Level.
+If you enjoy Mathematics and feel confident with the work you have met so far at GCSE, then you should consider Mathematics or Further Mathematics AS or A level.
 It is a demanding and challenging subject but your hard work and effort will be rewarded.

-A Level Mathematics is also vital support for many A Levels that involve calculations and statistical analysis.
+A Level Mathematics also supports A level subjects which involve calculations and statistical analysis.
 This includes the sciences, psychology, geography, business and computer science.
 Mathematics has wide applications in industry, business, finance, social sciences, science, technology and many other areas.
-Mathematics or Further Mathematics qualifications can help you towards a wide range of future careers.
+Mathematics and Further Mathematics qualifications can help you towards a wide range of future careers.

 Many of our Mathematics students go on to study Mathematics or related subjects at university.
-Mathematics A Level allows you to keep your options open as it is often a requirement to apply for subjects such as the sciences, medicine, veterinary science, engineering, computing, economics or data science.
-A Level Mathematics or Further Mathematics is for you if you:
+Mathematics A level allows you to keep your options open as it is often a requirement to apply for subjects such as engineering, the sciences, medicine, veterinary science, computing, economics or data science.
+A level Mathematics or Further Mathematics is for you if you:

-- Enjoy mathematics for its own sake and its power to solve problems. - Wish to study the sciences, medicine, veterinary science, engineering, computing, economics or data science at higher levels. - Enjoy logical, structured and analytical thought, where solutions to questions need to be presented clearly and succinctly. - Wish to earn an important and valued qualification.
+- Enjoy mathematics for its own sake and its power to solve problems. - Wish to study engineering, the sciences, medicine, veterinary science, computing, economics or data science at higher levels. - Enjoy logical, structured and analytical thought, where solutions to questions need to be presented clearly and succinctly. - Wish to earn an important and valued qualification.

-How accessible is A Level Mathematics?
+How accessible is A level Mathematics?

 Most students find at least some parts of the syllabus challenging.
-The most successful students ask for help and guidance on a regular basis both during and outside of lessons (possibly for the first time in their Mathematics career!)
+The most successful students are motivated to work well independently and ask for help and guidance on a regular basis both during and outside of lessons (possibly for the first time in their Mathematics career!)
 The Mathematics Department at St Gabriel's is committed to helping you realise your potential and there is plenty of time to ask questions in our smaller class sizes.
 We are also available for you during study periods and at a dedicated sixth form Maths Clinic.